jariarkko/cave-outliner/README.md

     --surveyer name           Who performed the 3D survey?
 Default is the user's name who is running this software.
     --surveytool name         What tool was used for 3D scan?
 Default is iPhone 12 Pro.
+    --surveydate date         When was the survey taken?
+Default is the creation date of the input file.
     --location place          The location of the cave, e.g., city or country.
     --coordinates coords      Coordinates of the cave.
     --floordepthmap file      Output cave tunnel floor depth map to given file.